7 reasons website redesign projects fail and how to avoid them

 However, this decision involves more than just finding the cheapest, most conveniently located agency with the best looking websites.
 Often, when businesses base their decision on these factors, they miss out the important things - their goals and needs.
 The agency you choose must be able to meet these, otherwise what’s the point?

-We recommend considering these 8 factors when choosing a website redesign agency, and going with the company that meets your needs, and can build the website that showcases the very best of your company, while generating positive results.
+We recommend considering these 7 reasons when choosing a website redesign agency, and going with the company that meets your needs, and can build the website that showcases the very best of your company, while generating positive results.

 However, to do this successfully, you need to know exactly what you want your new website to achieve - which is why we’ve created a B2B website brief template, so you can create a draft of your very own personalised website brief, designed to make the whole process easier.
 This brief will help you think clearly about every aspect of your project, identify your goals and document them so you know exactly what you want, and how you will go about doing it.